 Easy to Get Lukla Flight Ticket and Fewer Chances of Cancellations

-Because there are fewer travelers at the beginning of September, you can get a Lukla Flight Ticket even in the last hour of booking.
+Because fewer travelers are at the beginning of September, you can get a Lukla Flight Ticket even in the last hour of booking.
 Although it may not always work well, that is why you can keep your seat safe in advance.

 Tolerable Temperature

 The Temperature in the Everest Region in September is much more tolerable.
 It will be cold, but not freezing.
 But the Temperature decreases if you are on a Trek later this month.
-Proper Temperature does not mean warm.
-Still, there will be cold, so do not forget to pack warm Trekking Gear.
+Proper Temperatures do not mean warm.
+Still, it will be cold, so do not forget to pack warm Trekking Gear.

 Celebrating Hindu Festivals